valkey-io/valkey-doc/commands/cluster-nodes.md

 The output of the command is just a space-separated CSV string, where each line represents a node in the cluster.
-The following is an example of output on Redis 7.2.0.
+The following is an example of output on Valkey 7.2.4.

 ```
 07c37dfeb235213a872192d90877d0cd55635b91 127.0.0.1:30004@31004,hostname4 slave e7d1eecce10fd6bb5eb35b9f99a514335d9ba9ca 0 1426238317239 4 connected